 The Company intends to continue to fund its growth through a combination of internal cash generation and accessing the public and private financial markets, as appropriate.
-In addition, CTB intends to sell additional credit card receivables to GCCT or other entities which will continue to finance the acquisition of such receivables by issuing securities to investors.
+In addition, CTB intends to sell additional loans receivable to GCCT or other entities.